Don’t Get Stuck with a Lemon in Los Angeles Attorneys with a Proven Track Record

 The statute of limitations in lemon law cases is four years from the date that the consumer realized or should have realized that the product was defective and unable to be repaired by the manufacturer.

-Contact us online or by calling (818) 960-1945 to schedule a free case evaluation.
+Contact us online or by calling (818) 960-1945 to schedule a free case evaluation with our lemon car lawyer in Los Angeles.

 • Over 10 Million Dollars Won for Clients